jonyamagiri/projectPad/README.md

 - Navigate to http://localhost:5000/ in your web browser to view the app.

 ## Usage
-To use ProjectPad, you need to create an account and log in.
+To use [ProjectPad](https://projectpad.onrender.com/register), you need to create an account and log in.
 Once logged in, you can create and manage notes for your experiments, categorize notes according to project and experiment, edit and delete notes as needed.
 You can also visualize your data, collaborate with team members to ensure successful research outcomes, and update your account information using the account management dashboard.

-## Contributors
-ProjectPad was developed by Joab O. Nyamagiri, a software engineering student from Holberton School.

 ## Contributing
 - ProjectPad was developed by Joab O. Nyamagiri, a software engineering student from ALX-Holberton School.